muimui3/ocpkvm/README.md

 INFO It is now safe to remove the bootstrap resources
 ```

-...you can continue....at this point you can delete the bootstrap server.
+...you can continue....at this point you can delete the bootstrap server, or shut it down if you don't want to delete it. (--lfl)

 ## Finish Install